 General information regarding standard samples, including a description of the methods used in their preparation, is published in Circular No. 25.
 The information and methods given in this circular have special reference to samples Nos.
-25, 26, 27, 28, and 29.
-When other ores are issued, involving the use of new methods, this circular will be revised and copies sent to all those who have ordered samples within the year preceding.
+25a, 26, 27a, 28, and 29.